stanbaek/ece387/_sources/Appendix/MasterSetupJazzy.md

 # Export the function to make it available in the shell
 export -f ccbuild

+# Source the ROS2 Jazzy environment so ros2 commands are available
 source /opt/ros/jazzy/setup.bash

+# Source the student's own workspace if it has been built
+# The "2>/dev/null || true" suppresses the error if the workspace doesn't exist yet
-source ~/master_ws/install/setup.bash
+source ~/master_ws/install/setup.bash 2>/dev/null || true
-export ROS_DOMAIN_ID=0  # For master0 and robot0
+source /usr/share/gazebo/setup.sh
 export TURTLEBOT3_MODEL=burger
-export LDS_MODEL=LDS-01 # replace with LDS-02 if using new LIDAR source /usr/share/colcon_cd/function/colcon_cd.sh
+source /usr/share/colcon_cd/function/colcon_cd.sh
 export _colcon_cd_root=/opt/ros/jazzy/
 source /usr/share/colcon_argcomplete/hook/colcon-argcomplete.bash

+# ROS_DOMAIN_ID separates ROS2 traffic between different robot pairs.
+# Each student should set this e.g.: export ROS_DOMAIN_ID=X
+# where X is the robot ID.
+export ROS_DOMAIN_ID=99
+export LDS_MODEL=LDS-02 # replace with LDS-03 if using new LIDAR
 ```

 Any time you make changes to your `~/.bashrc` file you must source it: